 Everest Base Camp Travel Insurance

 No, there's no such thing as specific travel insurance for the Everest Base Camp trek.
-However, just like above, any of my three recommendations will have you covered for the EBC since the highest elevation that you'll likely reach will be at Kala Patthar (5,644 m).
+However, just like above, any of the options above will have you covered for the EBC since the highest elevation that you'll likely reach will be at Kala Patthar (5,644 m).

 World Nomads will be one of the most comprehensive offerings for your trip, but SafetyWing (more affordable) will also cover you since their elevation limit is 4,500 meters or 6,000 if you choose their "Adventure Sports" add-on.